 1 Large Egg, 2 tsp Vanilla Extract, 1/2 tsp Almond Extract

-• Adjust your oven rack to the 2nd level position, preheat your oven to 350ºF, and line 2 cookie sheets with parchment paper.
+• Adjust your oven rack to the middle position (or the rack just above it), preheat your oven to 350ºF, and line 2 baking sheets with parchment paper.

-• Once done, remove the cookies from the oven and allow to cool on the cookie sheet for about 5 minutes before transferring them to a wire cooling rack.
+• Remove from the oven and let cool on the baking sheet for about 5 minutes, then transfer to a wire cooling rack to finish cooling completely.

-• You can store these in an airtight container with a slice of bread in it for up to 1 week at room temp.
+• Keep any leftover almond sprinkle cookies in an airtight container for up to one week at room temperature.

 Video